University of California, Irvine (Chemistry)

-I have tutored privately for both a tutoring agency as well as independently in chemistry, mathematics, statistics, and physics.
-I am interactive with students, avoiding lecture, by asking the students what is unclear about the material, quizzing them on important concepts, and, most important, working with them to solve problems in the textbook.
+I have tutored privately for both a tutoring agency as well as independently in chemistry, mathematics, and statistics.
+I am interactive with students by asking the students what is unclear about the material, quizzing them on important concepts, and, most important, working with them to solve problems in the textbook.
 Physical science and math courses are best learned by working problem sets, so that is my emphasis.
+I am most effective tutoring through the high-school level, through pre-calculus in math, for example.

 I have a history of success on standardized tests (SAT, GRE general test, GRE subject test (chemistry), AP subject exams).
 One very important key to doing well is to make sure you walk into the test with confidence that you will excel over the next few hours.